-ODOT and the Oregon Department of Fish and Wildlife have partnered through a pilot project to improve fish passage, while make critical repairs to aging culverts in western Oregon.
+The Oregon Department of Fish and Wildlife (ODFW) and ODOT partnered together for a three-year pilot project.
+This project made critical repairs and improve fish passage to some aging culverts in western Oregon.

-The repairs do not meet full fish passage criteria, but passage is improved at each site.
-To offset the delay in providing full fish passage, ODOT paid into an ODFW-managed account that will help fund five of the highest priority fish passage projects in the state.
+While the repairs do not meet full fish passage criteria, passage is improved at each site.
+To offset the delay in providing full fish passage, ODOT paid into an ODFW-managed account - the Fish Passage Compensation Fund - that will help fund five of the highest priority fish passage projects in the state.

 ODFW has completed its report of activities expedited through the 2015-2017 Culvert Repair Programmatic Agreement Pilot Project, including analyses on the effects on fish passage and the fish passage improvements implemented with the compensation fund.

 ODOT implemented 15 projects through the pilot project improving access to approximately 27.68 miles of native migratory fish habitat.
 The compensation provided by ODOT allowed ODFW to fund five high priority restoration projects that will provide full criteria fish passage to approximately 139.5 miles of native migratory fish habitat and access to approximately 3,000 acres of floodplain lakes and sloughs.

 ODFW and ODOT identified benefit in the program and created a new programmatic agreement for 2018-2022.
 The Oregon Fish and Wildlife Commission approved this agreement in December 2017.